dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 		$ sudo nano /etc/rc.local

 - Write "sudo ./../home/pi/DaughterBoard/run.sh" in /etc/rc.local file before the "exit 0" line, then press Ctrl-X and Y to save
+- In the terminal run:

+		$ sudo nano /lib/udev/hwclock-set

+and comment out these three lines:

+		#if [ -e /run/systemd/system ] ; then
+		# exit 0
+		#fi

 - Plug in one Xbee on the computer and the other one on the Raspberry Pi.
 - (Optional) Wire the Lidar to the Lidar connector as well as the Pyranometer to the Pyranometer connector.
 Nothings more need to be done for these sensors' set-up.
 - (Optional) Plug in the OPLS USB cable in the Raspberry.
 On the Qt application click on "Add sensor" button and select OPLS.